- Inbound Marketing

 Let’s dive in!

 Let’s begin with outbound marketing, which is the more traditional of the two types.
 Also known as “push” marketing, outbound marketing involves strategic marketing tactics that intentionally put your brand in front of people who are not otherwise seeking you out.

-Outbound marketing involves all of the traditional approaches, including TV and radio commercials, billboards, print ads in magazines and newspapers, mailers, etc. There are also digital outbound strategies, such as PPC advertising.
+Outbound marketing involves all of the traditional approaches, including TV and radio commercials, billboards, print ads in magazines and newspapers, mailers, direct mail etc. There are also digital outbound strategies, such as PPC advertising.

 As we’ll discuss later in this article, there’s a place for outbound marketing as part of a larger strategy.
 But first, let’s get clear on what the other side of the marketing coin looks like.